Roque Ferriols

-Roque Angel Jamias Ferriols (August 16, 1924 – August 15, 2021) was a Filipino Jesuit and philosopher known for pioneering the use of Tagalog in philosophizing.
+Rev. Fr.
+Roque J. Ferriols, SJ full name Roque Angel Jamias Ferriols, (August 16, 1924 – August 15, 2021) was a Filipino Jesuit priest and philosopher known for pioneering the use of Tagalog in philosophizing.

 Ferriols' efforts are intimately linked to the broader Filipinization movement of the late 1960s to 1970s, a period marked by a shift toward the indigenization of knowledge production.
 His body of work is also influential to the development of phenomenological thought in the Philippines, in particular, in its interest in philosophizing lived experience.